folio-org/mod-calendar/docs/api-and-schema.md

 # API and Schema Management

-The API routing, parameters, etc., are all managed through Swagger.
-This is done through the main `mod-calendar.yaml` in `main/resources/api` folder.
-This should be entirely up to the OpenAPI spec.
+The API routing, parameters, etc., are all managed through Swagger/OpenAPI.
+This is done through the main `calendar.yaml` in `main/resources/api` folder.

 It seems that the error